Table of contents

 angular separation of R and any FOV boundary vector is within

-the limit (pi/2)-SPICE_GF_MARGIN radians, the error will be diagnosed
+the limit (pi/2)-SPICE_GF_MARGIN radians, an error is signaled

 by a routine in the call tree of this routine.
 If the FOV